kevin-hanselman/fillbukkit/README.md

     -c, --craftbukkit        Perform an operation on the Craftbukkit JAR

 ## Configuration File
+These are the options provided in the file `fillbukkit.cfg`:
-- Path to base Craftbukkit server folder
+- `craftbukkit`: Path to base Craftbukkit server folder
-- Path to Craftbukkit plugins folder
+- `plugins`: Path to Craftbukkit plugins folder.
+This shouldn't need to be changed.
+- `update`: Path to the Craftbukkit plugins-update folder.
+This shouldn't need to be changed.
-- Path to disabled plugins folder
+- `disabled`: Path to disabled plugins folder.
+This is where JAR not being run on your server will be temporarily stored.
+- `dlcache`: Path to the folder to keep old downloaded archives.
+This allows `upgrade` to determine the need to copy new JARs.

 ## Plugin List File
+These are the options provided in the file `dl.cfg`.
-Each plugin name is a `[section]` and has the following keys/options:
+Each plugin name is a `[section]` and has the following options:

-### Required properties
+### Required Plugin Properties
-- `description`: a description of the plugin
+- `description`: a short description of the plugin
-- `stable`: URL to the latest stable build of the plugin
+- `stable`: URL to the latest stable/recommended build of the plugin
-- `format`: file format for the download URLs (e.g. jar, zip, tar, etc.)
+- `format`: file format for the download URLs (one of `jar`, `zip`, `tar`, `bztar`, or `gztar`)
-- `jars`: a comma-separated list of JAR files used by the plugin (only accessed if `format` is not `jar`)

-### Optional properties
+### Optional Plugin Properties
 - `beta`: URL to the latest beta build of the plugin
-- `dev`: URL to the latest unstable/dev build of the plugin
+- `dev`: URL to the latest bleeding-edge/dev build of the plugin